gayatri-a-b/busrouting/README.md

 4) `/driver_destination`

-* PURPOSE: allows admin to change the address of the final stop for the bus (dropping off counselors).
+* Allow admin to change the address of the final stop for the bus (dropping off counselors).
 Changes will be reflected on the page under "Current Destination Address" and in the Harvard waypoint on the map in /driver_dashboard.

     * Set Destination: enter address.
 Hit "SET/RESET"

 5) `/logout`

-* PURPOSE: facilitate logout
+* Facilitate logout.

     * Log out feature located in navigation bar.